 Alice:- Alice Jacobs, an obnoxious teenager, hates life in the suburb of Creepville, California.
 As her father tries out a new tv remote, Alice is abruptly propelled through scenarios where she is the member of Black and Latino families and then has hideous sores all over her body.
 The Radio:- Jerry Collins works security and lives in a rundown apartment building.
 He procures a battered old radio from a homeless peddler on the street and is then startled when the radio begins talking to him.
 The radio starts giving him tips, including telling him where he can find quarter of a million dollars in cash.
 Next, the radio starts suggesting that Jerry kill people who become suspicious of his secret.
 Call Girl:- Rachael works as a call girl but is also a serial killer responsible for a spate of killings.
 Victor calls her to come to his house while his parents are supposedly away.
 As she prepares to kill him, she is unaware that Victor has killed the family that live in the house.
 The Professor’s Wife:- Professor Emmett Dayton has been engaged in a secretive research project at the university for twenty years.
 He suddenly announces that he is going to get married.
 Two of his former students John and Charles arrive at his house for the wedding party and meet the bride, the gorgeous Russian girl Kathy.
 As they talk to her, they suspect that Dayton might have completed his secret project and built a lifelike android.
 Haunted Dog:- The disgraced Dr Farwell is performing court-mandated community service at a free clinic in the poor area of town.
 Farwell is a pill-popping jerk who is contemptuous and frequently insulting to his patients.
 He is then followed everywhere by the ghost of a derelict.

 Creepshow (1982), a collaboration between director George Romero and Stephen King, was one of the horror classics of the 1980s, a work that readily homaged the classic EC Comics of the 1950s with its black humour, punning narrator and just desserts endings, while the cinematic frame was even made to resemble the look of the comic-book panels.
 This produced a sequel with the disappointing Creepshow II (1987) where Romero wrote the script but turned directing duties over to his former cinematographer Michael Gornick.
-A potential Creepshow remake has also been persistently announced throughout the 2000s/10s.
+A remake of the original was announced during the 00s and eventually emerged as the tv series Creepshow (2019- ).

 George Romero began to fade away from prominence as a director in the mid-1990s.
 However, around the mid-00s, there came a renewed resurgence of interest in his films.
 The remake of Dawn of the Dead (2004) was at the forefront of a boom in remakes of 1970s/80s horror films.
 There was soon a great host of Romero-influenced zombie films with the likes of Resident Evil (2002), House of the Dead (2003), Shaun of the Dead (2004) and the remake of Day of the Dead (2008), among many others, as well as remakes of other Romero works such as The Crazies (2010).
 Romero himself also received the funding to make a spate of new zombie films with Land of the Dead (2005), Diary of the Dead (2007) and Survival of the Dead (2009).